JungDominik/containerlogistics/README.md

 ### Data
 The underlying open dataset can be found here: https://data.deutschebahn.com/dataset/data-sensordaten-schenker-seefrachtcontainer.html

-### Caveats
+### Caveats / Options for further extension

+ * Container selection
+ * Could potentially be fed with real-time data import
+ * Automatic alert in case of values exceeding customer-selected threshold
-Currently no handling of outliers / unrealistic data.
+ * No handling of outliers / unrealistic data yet.
 Requires manual data cleaning by the user.

 ### Instructions
 Run from console with